Member post by Anjali Udasi, Technical Writer, Zenduty and Shubham Srivastava, Developer Relations Engineer, Zenduty

 We’re also exploring testing tools like Litmus for chaos engineering and Testkube, a testing wrapper.

-We’re adopting cert-manager, but in an on-prem environment with black box tools, it’s challenging.
+For instance, we’re adopting cert-manager, but in a Mobile Core on-prem environment with black box applications, it’s challenging.
 We’re pushing vendors to ensure compatibility with cert-manager, despite their tendency to fork and maintain their own versions.

 Ashan: Additionally, we’re looking into a project called Nephio, driven by the Linux Foundation.
 It’s designed for deploying and managing the 5G core in a cloud-native way.
 While we don’t use Nephio tooling directly, we adapt its framework and thinking.
-For instance, we’re contributing to and leveraging the Schema-driven configuration (SDC) tool within the project.
+For instance, we’re contributing to and leveraging the SDC (Schema Driven Configuration) tool within the project.

 Shubham: Are there any problems that you guys face currently and you’re waiting for a tool to come up and solve it?
 Like a hard problem that you guys would not want to build something to solve and you’re looking for someone else to come up and solve?